zyxophoj/private_dig/file_format.md

  - 8-9: Militia
  - 10-11: Pirates
  - 12-13: Drone
- - 14-15: Steltek?
+ - 14-15: Steltek
  - 16-17: Retros

 12-13 representing the "drone" faction has been confirmed by killing the drone; the kill count does go up to 1 (unless the confeds steal the kill)

-14-15 is speculative - nobody has managed to kill the steltek scout to confirm, and this is unlikely to change.
+14-15  representing the "steltex" faction has been confirmed by killing the scout.
+Don't try this at home, kids.

 In the SCOR form, a reputation between -25 and 25 (inclusive) is Neutral.
 Anything above 25 is Friendly; anything below -25 is Hostile.